-The College has no delegated authority for any new borrowing or additional usage of existing overdrafts, revolving credit facilities (RCF's) or drawdowns of existing term loans, prior consent must be sought from Department for Education.
+The College has no delegated authority for any new borrowing or additional usage of existing overdrafts, revolving credit facilities (RCF's) or drawdowns of existing term loans, prior consent must be sought from DfE.

-The Corporation Board, on the recommendation of the Policy and Resources Committee, can agree amendments to existing borrowings which are not within the scope of Managing Public Money (MPM).
+The Corporation Board, on the recommendation of the Policy and Resources Committee, can agree amendments to existing borrowings which are not within the scope of MPM.
 Examples include but are not limited to: